Recharge Cape Cod EV Test Drive Event

 Climate Action Workshops

-The Wellfleet Energy and Climate Action Committee will hold a set of three workshops on Climate Actions that members of our community can join.
+The Wellfleet Energy and Climate Action Committee has helld and will continue to hold a workshops on Climate Actions that members of our community can join.
 These workshops call for a three-part program to electrify transportation and home heating and appliances, converting to renewably generated electricity, and energy conservation.

 Session 2 Electrifying Transportation: Wednesday, September 14, 2022, 7:00 – 8:30 pm